Severe Thunderstorm Warning issued for Wayne by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Wayne by NWS

-Effective: 2021-08-07 18:20:00 EDT Expires: 2021-08-07 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-07 18:09:00 EDT Expires: 2021-08-07 18:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 To report severe weather, go to our website at weather.gov/iln and submit your report via social media, when you can do so safely.
-Target Area: Wayne The National Weather Service in Wilmington has issued a * Severe Thunderstorm Warning for Wayne County in east central Indiana * Until 715 PM EDT. * At 619 PM EDT, a severe thunderstorm was located 8 miles northwest of Fountain City, moving south at 10 mph.
+Target Area: Wayne A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM EDT FOR NORTHEASTERN WAYNE COUNTY At 609 PM EDT, a severe thunderstorm was located near Fountain City, moving south at 10 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor hail damage to vehicles is possible.
-Expect wind damage to trees and power lines. * Locations impacted include Richmond, Centerville, Cambridge City, Hagerstown, Fountain City, Dublin, Franklin, Greens Fork, East Germantown, Spring Grove, Economy, Mount Auburn, Middleboro, Jacksonburg, Interstate 70 at Exit 145 and Williamsburg.
-This includes I-70 in Indiana between mile markers 134 and 154.
+Expect wind damage to trees and power lines.
+Locations impacted include Richmond, Centerville, Fountain City, Greens Fork, Bethel, Economy, Whitewater, Interstate 70 at Exit 145, Middleboro and Williamsburg.
+This includes I-70 in Indiana between mile markers 144 and 151.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0